Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/typescript-browser/index.md

     });
     ```

 By setting `config.defaultEvents.formInteractions` to `true`, you enable Amplitude to track form start and form submit events.
 A form start event is tracked when the user initially interacts with the form.
+An initial interaction can be the first change to an text input, or radio button, or dropdown.
 The event type for session start is "[Amplitude] Form Start".
 A form submit event is tracked when the user submits the form.
 The event type for session start is "[Amplitude] Form Submit".
+If a form is submitted with no initial change to any form fields, both [Amplitude] Form Start and [Amplitude] Form Submit are tracked.

 Amplitude can track forms that are constructed with `<form>` tags and `<input>` tags nested.
 For example: